theOGognf/finagg/README.md

 Aggregate some data, create some analysis notebooks, and train some RL agents!
 The package was created to make it very easy to aggregate investment data, perform investment analysis, and train trading/investment RL agents on a local, single GPU machine.
-Build custom models, observation and reward functions, and rules-based trading algorithms.

 ### What Python versions are supported?